 Reduced Agility

-Simple changes become difficult.
+Even small changes become difficult.

 How to Find the Right Balance

-Follow YAGNI (You Aren’t Gonna Need It)
+Follow YAGNI (You Arenโ€™t Gonna Need It)

 Keep It Simple (KISS Principle)

-Always ask: can this be simpler?
+Always ask: Can this be simpler?

-Build, Then Refactor
+Build First, Then Refactor

-Use Abstractions When Needed
+Use Abstractions Only When Needed

 Code for Humans

-Your code will be read more than it’s written.
+Rememberโ€”your code will be read far more than itโ€™s written.

 Measure Before Scaling